DAILY DISCIPLINE #80

 By Colleen Donahue

-We've been studying for almost a year the life of King Solomon and his writings in Ecclesiastes and the Proverbs,but the best is yet to come!
-For over the next months we'll be studying Solomon's finest work - called The Song of Solomon or the Song of Songs.
+We've been studying the life of King Solomon and his writings in Ecclesiastes and the Proverbs but, the best is yet to come!
+For now, we'll be studying Solomon's finest work -- The Song of Solomon or the Song of Songs.
 Of Solomon's 1,005 songs (I Kings 4:32) this one was his best and most important.

 It is speculated that Solomon probably wrote this while he was still young, and before being drawn away from God by his 700 wives (I Kings 11:3-4).
 The suggested date of writing is about 965 B.C.

-The main characters of this song are Solomon- the king of Israel and the Bridegroom ; a Shulamite woman - who becomes the bride ; and the Daughters of Jerusalem - only casual companions of the king and the bride.
+The main characters of this song are Solomon- the king of Israel and the Bridegroom; a Shulamite woman - who becomes the bride; and the Daughters of Jerusalem - only casual companions of the king and the bride.
 In the interpretation of these characters, the Church may be seen as the bride and Christ as the bridegroom.
-From this another application is evident.
-Each individual believer (of the whole church) is the particular object of Christ's love.
+From this, another application is evident.
+Every individual believer (of the whole church) is the particular object of Christ's love.
 This is the most personal application you can make of this book for your own life and the studies will be written to help you see the beauties of love in your own walk with Christ.

 THE SONG OF SOLOMON